DanielBandarica02/SOC-HomeLab/docs/phase2-network-backbone.md

 - Five interfaces configured: WAN (DHCP), LAN, OPT1, OPT2, OPT3 with lab IPs
 - DHCP server active on LAN and OPT1; OPT2 and OPT3 reserved for static hosts
 - Hybrid NAT outbound mode active
-- Permissive baseline firewall rules on OPT1/OPT2/OPT3 (allow any out — tightened in Phase 8)
+- Permissive baseline firewall rules on OPT1/OPT2/OPT3 (allow any out)
 - Suricata 7.0.8_5 installed as a pfSense package (configuration deferred to Phase 4)
 - Win 11 Pro Corp bootstrap workstation in VLAN 10, accessing the webGUI at `https://10.10.10.1`
-- VirtualBox snapshots: `base-config` and `working` on pfSense, `clean-install` on Win11 Corp

 ---